joezhou0928/get_clean_data_wk4/README.md

-# This is the course project for Getting and Cleaning data Coursera course
+# Course project for Getting and Cleaning data Coursera course

 Here are all the files in this repo:
 1. output_data.txt: the output data file after the analysis